Gregore

-Gregore de Magalhães da Silva (born 2 March 1994), simply known as Gregore, is a Brazilian professional footballer who plays as a defensive midfielder for Major League Soccer club Inter Miami, of which he serves as captain.
+Gregore de Magalhães Silva Favero (born 2 March 1994), simply known as Gregore, is a Brazilian professional footballer who plays as a defensive midfielder for Al-Rayyan.

 Club career

 Early career

 Born in Juiz de Fora, Minas Gerais, Gregore was a Joseense youth graduate.
 He made his senior debut for the club on 14 March 2013, starting in a 1–0 home win against Batatais for the Campeonato Paulista Série A3 championship, and remained at the club when it changed its name to São José dos Campos FC.

 In May 2015 Gregore moved to São Carlos.
 He was an undisputed starter for the side, who achieved promotion from Campeonato Paulista Segunda Divisão as champions.

 Santos

 On 17 December 2015 Gregore was loaned to Santos, initially assigned to the B-team.
 On 11 May 2016 he made his professional debut, coming on as a second-half substitute for Fernando Medeiros in a 3–0 away win against Galvez, for the year's Copa do Brasil.